 Petitioner asserts that Respondent ignores Petitioner's wildfire-related expenses as past expenses that are not anticipated to be incurred again in the future.
 (Id. at p.
 17.)
-Petitioner refutes this by stating that its request for an adjustment of \$858 million represents quantifiable operating expenses which negatively impact the going concern value of its property, rather than a contractual or financing liability.
+Petitioner refutes this treatment by stating that its request for an adjustment of \$689 million represents quantifiable operating expenses which negatively impact the going concern value of its property, rather than a contractual or financing liability.
 (Ibid.)
-Petitioner contends such expenses are ordinary and necessary parts of SCE's operation as a going concern, and even if they were not ordinary in the "new normal" of year-round wildfires in California, Respondent does not provide citation to support excluding a non-ordinary expense that is anticipated in the future.28 (Id. at p.
-16-17.)
+Petitioner contends such expenses are ordinary and necessary parts of SCE's operation as a going concern, and even if they were not ordinary in the "new normal" of year-round wildfires in California, Respondent does not provide citation to support excluding a non-ordinary expense that is anticipated in the future.
+31 (Id. at pp. 16-17.)
 Petitioner further asserts that Rule 8 and AH 502 require the inclusion of anticipated income and operating expenses, and that Respondent cites no authority to exclude a non-ordinary expense that is anticipated in the future.
-(Id. at p.
-16-17.)
+(Ibid.)

 In its Reply, Petitioner does not dispute that the liabilities at issue stem from 2017 and 2018 events, but asserts that SAPD is wrong that these claims and settlements will neither continue to increase, nor be paid in the foreseeable future.
-(Reply, pp. 7-8.)
-As of December 31, 2021, SCE claims to have incurred total net liability of \$858 million additional losses related to these events of \$1.3 billion.
+(Reply, p.
+11.)
+Between December 31, 2022, and December 31, 2023, SCE claims to have accrued additional losses of \$630 million additional losses related to these events, bringing its total to \$8.7 billion in settlements related to these events.
 (Id., p.
-7.)
+11-12.)
 Additionally, Petitioner generally renews its contentions as to this issue, and notes that AB 1054's remedies do not address the losses/settlements related to the 2017 and 2018 Wildfire/Mudslide events, as it only covers wildfires occurring on or after July 2019.
-(Id., p.
-7-8.)
-Petitioner concludes by reasserting that while the initial liability stems from past events, that does not change that it is resulting in ongoing expenses to SCE as claims are settled and paid, and such expenses would be considered by any willing buyer, and thus, must be allowed.
+(Id., p.12.)
+Petitioner concludes by reasserting that while the initial liability stems from past events, that does not change that it is resulting in ongoing expenses to SCE as claims are settled and paid, and such expenses would be considered by any willing buyer, and thus, must be allowed in its opinion.
 (Id. at p.
-8.)
+13.)